manishraj27/mern-project-cli/README.md

 #### What This Command Does:

+- **Automatically Detects Project Type**: Determines if the project is a React, Vue, TypeScript, Node.js, or plain JavaScript application.
-- **Configures ESLint**: Creates a `.eslintrc.json` file tailored to the environment (browser for React, Node.js for backend) based on the specified directory.
+- **Configures ESLint**: Creates a `.eslintrc.json` file specific to the detected environment (e.g., browser for React, Node.js for backend).
 - **Installs Dependencies**: Automatically installs ESLint, Prettier, and their necessary plugins as development dependencies in the specified directory.
+- **Supports Multiple File Extensions**: Handles various file types based on the project structure.

 #### Example Usage